Non-Deductive Methods in Mathematics

 - Philosophy of Mathematics: Sociological Aspects and Mathematical Practice, Benedikt Löwe and Thomas Müller (coordination).

-- Corfield, D., 2004, “Mathematical Kinds, or Being Kind to Mathematics”, deposited in the PhilSci Archive, University of Pittsburgh, on 17 September 2004.
+- Corfield, D., 2004, “Mathematical Kinds, or Being Kind to Mathematics”, in the PhilSci Archive, University of Pittsburgh.